West-Park Presbyterian Church: Preservation

 In response, activists organized the "Friends of West-Park" to protest the development while concurrently working toward a viable alternative plan as well as funds.
 The group principally feared the loss of air and light with the new tower.
 The co-chairman of Friends of West-Park stated that the group was not interested "in telling the church that it had to maintain itself for the community good without the community taking some role [but instead they] formed a development company capable of doing what [they] say and working on a partnership with the church."
 The "Friends" suggested selling Eidlitz's chapel for redevelopment to a non-profit, probably a school, to offset the cost of renovation, with neighboring buildings preparing to lease air rights.
 Most of the external walls would be preserved, restoring the sandstone and stained glass but not the original roof shape nor the forty-foot interior, which would be gutted.
 Its sanctuary would be raised to gallery level and fitted with movable seating; since divided windows already exist, the alteration would not be externally evident, leaving the commercially ideal ground floor for other uses, possibly social outreach or educational.
 One architect responsible for the sympathetic second plan explained that "successful rehabilitation allows the character and original intent of the first architect to come through.
 So the question is, If not every square inch is sacred turf, how much modification can the structure bear without losing what makes it special?"
 Rev. Brashear of West-Park was quoted as receptive to the community input but stated that the congregation, trustees, and various levels of the Presbytery are still deciding the unprotected church's fate.

 The congregation moved to share space in 2008 with the neighboring Renaissance Revival-styled, Saints Paul and Andrew United Methodist Church (1897), protected as a city landmark and itself a product of a 1937 denominational merger.

-The church was designated as an Individual Landmark by the New York City Landmarks Preservation Commission on January 12, 2010.
+The church was designated as an Individual Landmark by the New York City Landmarks Preservation Commission (LPC) on January 12, 2010.